 Acute myocardial infarction & ischemic stroke

 Cardioembolic ischemic stroke makes up 14-30% of all cases of IS, and in at least one case study has been associated with cannabis-related MI.
-Cardioembolic IS involves the occurrence of an embolism between the heart and brain, which causes a disruption of the myocardial supply and demand equilibrium, leading to stroke.
+Cardioembolic IS involves the occurrence of an embolism between the heart and brain, which causes a disruption of the cerebral supply and demand equilibrium, leading to stroke.

-Given that the endocannabinoid system is linked so deeply with cardiovascular health, it’s likely that THC and other cannabinoids play a major role in cardiovascular regulatory functions.
-In healthy individuals with no underlying condition or predisposition, the endocannabinoid would assist in maintaining good health.
+Given that the endocannabinoid system is linked so deeply with cardiovascular health, it’s likely that THC and other cannabinoids play a role in cardiovascular regulatory functions.
+In healthy individuals with no underlying condition or predisposition, the endocannabinoid could assist in maintaining good health.
 However, for those in high-risk groups, where the function of the cardiovascular system is already imbalanced, malfunctioning systems could cause adverse effects.

 Beyond high-risk groups, there’s a small unexplained incidence of young, apparently-healthy individuals suffering from IS after cannabis use.
 It may be that there’s no link between these cases of stroke and cannabis use, or it may be that a genetic predisposition to such phenomena exists.
 Presently, the sole consistent variable found in patients with cannabis-associated IS is male gender.